The story so far

 little or no effective progress has ever been made towards refurbishing the hall.

-The paperwork for the Council budget meeting on 6 March had in it that the “costs to deliver the project in full [are] now estimated at £6m” and that it is recommended that:
+At the end of February 2025 EDC published its paperwork for its upcoming budget meeting.
+In this it had concerning the hall that the “costs to deliver the project in full [are]now estimated at £6m” and that it is recommended that:

 all work should cease on the project immediately”